 Working With AmeriCorps

 One of the critical components to the success of Seattle Community Court is appropriate staffing to support and monitor defendants in completing community service hours.
-We have engaged JustServe AmeriCorps members to accomplish this task.
+We have engaged AmeriCorps members to accomplish this task.
 With their idealism and commitment to positive change, this approach has proved to be an effective solution, not only through increased compliance, but also realizing a significant decrease in recidivism.

-The process of working side by side provides opportunities for defendants to share their difficulties with the AmeriCorps members, who have a menu of resources available, making direct referrals to housing, treatment, and other social service providers.
+The process of working side by side provides opportunities for defendants to share their difficulties with AmeriCorps members who have an array of resources available, making direct referrals to housing, treatment, and other social service providers.

-- "It was fun doing community service with other people and the staff from AmeriCorps who are great and friendly people." - Community Court Participant
+"It was fun doing community service with other people and the staff from AmeriCorps who are great and friendly people." - Community Court Participant

 Idealistic and Inspired Young People